AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   a debris object and engage several flight modes.
 - added new scenario :ref:`scenarioDragDeorbit`
 - added new scenario :ref:`scenarioLagrangePointOrbit`
-- added Vizard support for MSM spheres, spacecraft ellipsoid shapes, Unity camera parameters
+- added Vizard 2.1.1 support for spacecraft ellipsoid shapes, Unity camera parameters
 - added support for the polynomial gravity model to :ref:`gravityEffector`
 - updated the ``conanFile.py`` to fix configuration and building issues with the latest version of python